Diagnosis and Treatment of Hand and Wrist Tendonitis in Wake County

 What is Hand and Wrist Tendonitis?

-Tendonitis is the swelling and irritation of a tendon caused by an injury or overuse.
+Tendonitis is the swelling and irritation of a tendon caused by injury or overuse.
 Hand and wrist tendonitis can lead to weakness, inflammation, swelling, and pain in the hand or wrist.
-Two common problems that can arise in the tendons of the hand and wrist tendons are inflammation of a tendon, and tenosynovitis, which is the inflammation of the lining of the tendon sheath.
+Two common problems that can arise in the tendons of the hand and wrist are inflammation and tenosynovitis, which is the inflammation of the lining of the tendon sheath.
 Proper treatment for hand and wrist tendonitis will ensure that you can continue your daily activities comfortably and safely.

 Common Types of Hand and Wrist Tendonitis

 The most common forms of hand and wrist tendonitis are:

 - DeQuervain’s Tenosynovitis.
 The most common type of tenosynovitis disorder, which causes pain and swelling in the tendon sheath of the tendons in the thumb.

 - Trigger finger or trigger thumb.
 A type of tenosynovitis where the tendon sheath becomes inflamed and thickened, making it hard to bend or straighten the finger or thumb.
 The affected finger may lock or “trigger” suddenly.

 The cause of tendonitis and tenosynovitis is often not known, but these conditions and their associated inflammation are usually triggered by strain, overuse, injury, or repetitive movements.
 The development of tendonitis in the hand and wrist may also be related to other medical conditions, such as: